Are you an artist, musician, or designer looking to turn your creative passion into a successful business? Then you may be a creative entrepreneur!

 As an entrepreneur, especially in the beginning while you get your company off of the ground, you will have to wear many hats.

-In a full-fledged company, there are many departments each with their own set of responsibilities.
+In a full-fledged company, there are many departments each with its own set of responsibilities.

 There is the marketing department, sales department, finance department, human resources, C-suite, etc.